 To use a domain, you’ll need to register it with an ICANN-approved company.
-Most business owners do this directly through their web host, since domain registration is often bundled into the price of hosting, but you can purchase a domain separately through a site such as Namecheap.
+Most business owners do this directly through their web host, since domain registration is often bundled into the price of hosting, but you can purchase a domain separately through a site such as Domain Name Sanity.

 Domains are typically purchased on an annual basis.
 You can save money by purchasing a domain for two or more years at a time, with some registrars letting you purchase domains for up to ten years at a time.

 It’s important to note that domain registrars often offer sales where the price of the domain goes up at renewal time.
 When looking at options for domain registration, pay close attention to both the initial price and the renewal price.

 The WHOIS database tracks information about ICANN-registered domains.
 This includes how long the domain has been registered, what registrar the domain is with, and the name and contact information of the site’s owner.
 This means anyone with internet access can instantly find your name, email, phone number and even address.